cmaureir/progra-alma/lectures/week2/lecture6.rst

         0 1 6 7

-   Remember that your program must return the correct answer to know the number combination, not only to the examples showed previously.
+   Remember that your program must return the correct answer to know the number of combinations, not only for the examples showed previously.

-4. Write a program that determine if an input character is a character, a number or neither.
+4. Write a program that determines if an input character is a character, a number or neither.
-   In the case that is a character, determine if is upper or lower case.
+   In the case that it is a character, determine if it is upper or lower case.

    .. testcase::